neuralvis/elpa-mirror/stable-melpa/company-ctags-readme.txt

   (setq company-ctags-extra-tags-files '("$HOME/TAGS" "/usr/include/TAGS"))

+- Set `company-ctags-fuzzy-match-p' to fuzzy match the candidates.
+  The input could match any part of the candidate instead of the beginning of the candidate.

 - Make sure CLI program diff is executable on Windows.
 It's optional but highly recommended.
 It can speed up tags file updating.
 This package uses diff through variable `diff-command'.